 I am over the moon excited to share with you the gorgeous Etched Glass Centerpiece that I created using Martha Stewart Glass Painting Products.
 After checking out Martha Stewart glass painting program I couldn’t wait to get started and decided upon an Etched Glass Centerpiece that would work perfectly any time of year.
+The great thing is that I’m going to show you from to start to finish how simple etching glass truly is.

 There were minimum supplies needed due to the ease of the Martha Stewart Crafts product.